+Dr. M. S. Ramaiah a philanthropist, founded 'Gokula Education Foundation' in 1962 with an objective of serving the society, M S Ramaiah Institute of Technology (MSRIT) was established under the aegis of this foundation in the same year, creating a landmark in technical education in India.
+MSRIT offers 17 UG programs and 15 PG programs.
+All these programs are approved by AICTE.
+All eligible UG and PG programs are accredited by National Board of Accreditation (NBA).
+The institute is accredited with 'A+' grade by NAAC in March 2021 for 5 years.
+University Grants Commission (UGC) & Visvesvaraya Technological University (VTU) have conferred Autonomous Status to MSRIT for both UG and PG Programs since 2007.
+The institute is a participant to the Technical Education Quality Improvement Program (TEOIP), an initiative of the Government of India.
+The institute has 380 competent faculty out of which 60% are doctorates.
+Some of the distinguished features of MSRIT are: State of the art laboratories, individual computing facility for all faculty members, all research departments active with sponsored funded projects and more than 300 scholars pursuing Ph.D.
+To promote research culture, the institute has established Centre of Excellence for Imaging Technologies, Centre for Advanced Materials Technology, Centre for Antennas and Radio Frequency systems (CARFS), Center for Cyber Physical Systems & Schneider Centre of Excellence.
+M S Ramaiah Institute of Technology has obtained "Scimago Institutions Rankings" All India Rank 65 & world ranking 578 for the year 2020.

-Ramaiah Institute of Technology (RIT) (formerly known as M. S. Ramaiah Institute of Technology) is a self-financing institution established in Bangalore in the year 1962 by the industrialist and philanthropist, Late Dr. M S Ramaiah.
-The institute is accredited with "A" grade by NAAC in 2014 and all engineering departments offering bachelor degree programs have been accredited by NBA.
-RIT is one of the few institutes with prescribed faculty student ratio and achieves excellent academic results.
-The institute was a participant of the Technical Education Quality Improvement Program (TEQIP), an initiative of the Government of India.
-All the departments have competent faculty, with 100% of them being postgraduates or doctorates.
-Some of the distinguished features of RIT are: State of the art laboratories, individual computing facility to all faculty members.
-All research departments are active with sponsored projects and more than 304 scholars are pursuing PhD.
-The Centre for Advanced Training and Continuing Education (CATCE), and Entrepreneurship Development Cell (EDC) have been set up on campus.
-RIT has a strong Placement and Training department with a committed team, a good Mentoring/Proctorial system, a fully equipped Sports department, large air-conditioned library with over 1,35,427 books with subscription to more than 300 International and National Journals.
-The Digital Library subscribes to several online e-journals like IEEE, JET etc. RIT is a member of DELNET, and AICTE INDEST Consortium.
-RIT has a modern auditorium, several hi-tech conference halls and all are air-conditioned with video conferencing facilities.
-It has excellent hostel facilities for boys and girls.
-RIT Alumni have distinguished themselves by occupying high positions in India and abroad and are in touch with the institute through an active Alumni Association.
-RIT obtained Academic Autonomy for all its UG and PG programs in the year 2007.
-As per the National Institutional Ranking Framework, MHRD, Government of India, Ramaiah Institute of Technology has achieved 64th rank in 2019 among the top 100 engineering colleges across India.
+The Entrepreneurship Development Cell (EDC) and Section 8 company "Ramaiah Evolute" have been set up on campus to incubate startups.
+M S Ramaiah Institute of Technology secured All India Rank 8th for the year 2020 for Atal Ranking of Institutions on Innovation Achievements (ARIIA), by MoE, Govt. of India.
+MSRIT has a strong Placement and Training department with a committed team, a good Mentoring/Proctorial system, a fully equipped Sports department, large air-conditioned library with good collection of book volumes and subscription to International and National Journals.
+The Digital Library subscribes to online e-journals from Elsevier Science Direct, IEEE, Taylor & Francis, Springer Link, etc. MSRIT is a member of DELNET, CMTI and VTU E-Library Consortium.
+MSRIT has a modern auditorium and several hi-tech conference halls with video conferencing facilities.
+The institute has excellent hostel facilities for boys and girls.
+MSRIT Alumni have distinguished themselves by occupying high positions in India and abroad and are in touch with the institute through an active Alumni Association.

+As per the National Institutional Ranking Framework (NIRF), MoE, Government of India, M S Ramaiah Institute of Technology has achieved 65th rank among 1143 top Engineering institutions of India for the year 2021 and is 1st amongst the Engineering colleges affiliated to VTU, Karnataka.